department-of-veterans-affairs/va.gov-team/teams/vsa/teams/health-benefits/healthcare-application/10-10ez-address-project/project-outline.md

 ---

 ## Overview
-We're going to add two fields to the Healthcare Application (HCA) on VA.gov, mailing address and home address, to allow the Healthcare Eligibility Center (HEC) to make healthcare eligibility decisions faster.
+We're going to update the Healthcare Application (HCA) on VA.gov to collect mailing address and home address, to allow the Healthcare Eligibility Center (HEC) to make healthcare eligibility decisions faster.

 ## Problem Statement